- Home

 The test results are used to predict your level of risk for significant cervical changes.
 If the results show:

-- a higher risk – your GP will refer you for a colposcopy
+- a higher risk – you will be referred for a colposcopy

-- an intermediate risk – you will be monitored for changes by having a follow-up test for HPV in 12 months
+- an intermediate risk – you will be monitored with a follow-up screening test in 12 months

-- a low risk – you will be due for your next cervical screening test in five years.
+- a low risk (no HPV detected) – you will be due for your next cervical screening test in 5 years.

-A small number of women are diagnosed with cervical cancer because of an abnormal cervical screening test.
-For more information about screening tests, call Cancer Council 13 11 20 or visit cervicalscreening.org.au.
+For more information, call Cancer Council 13 11 20 or visit cervicalscreening.org.au.

 What are precancerous cervical cell changes?